 Each category has its own set of sub-metrics which are presented as line graphs, bar charts and pie charts.

 The Experience Profile is a detailed view of website activity.

-The interface lists website contacts (Name, email, location, etc.) that when clicked upon display in-depth information about a visitor’s website activity, i.e. which campaigns and goals the visitor triggered, did they match a pattern, are they part of a marketing automation plan?
+It lists website contacts that when clicked upon display in-depth information about a visitor’s website activity,

 Data is accessible through tabs in each visitor’s profile.
 From here users can see useful information: